fernandonobel/whisper-vim/README.md

 # whisper-vim

-`whisper-vim` integrates OpenAI's Whisper into VIM's text editor so you can transcribe your voice to text with a single keystroke.
+`whisper-vim` integrates [OpenAI's Whisper](https://openai.com/research/whisper) into VIM so you can transcribe your voice to text with a single keystroke.

+`whisper-vim` is just:

+* a bash script that calls `sox` to record your voice and then calls `whisper-cli` to transcribe the audio into text
+* a VIM mapping to call this script easily.

 https://github.com/fernandonobel/whisper-vim/assets/30172734/1ddf97b9-e90d-4277-aed6-b7b5b8c01773